Kyubyong/mtp/README.md

 # Multi-lingual Text Processing

+This is for my tech talk at Naver on September 6, 2018.
+The video (link) should be available soon.

 ## Why ~~Multi-lingual Text~~ Processing?
   Yes!
 Modeling is fancy.
 Data processing is tedious.
 You don't want to do that.
 I know.
 But from my experience it's often data processing that determines the performance of your experiement rather than modeling.
 If you can't avoid, it's better do it right.